 There are other benefits to the win-loss method beyond its simplicity and objectivity.
-For starters, like the computer methods, it's fun for the football fan to have a full 124 team ranking of college football teams to see how your favored team is fairing, but unlike the computer methods, it's simple and easy to understand.
+For starters, like the computer methods, it's fun for the football fan to have a full 128 team ranking of college football teams to see how your favored team is fairing, but unlike the computer methods, it's simple and easy to understand.
 But all these small gains take a back seat to defending the meaningful work of the players.
 It's time to end the arbitrariness and subjectivity in college football, and put the accomplishments of the athletes on the field ahead of the posturing of media, school administrators, and conference officials.
 It's such a simple idea, but a little simplicity is what college football needs.
-Let's use a ranking that actually rewards wins and punishes losses.